CodeGeek-01/ScreenDeck/README.md

 ## License

-This project is licensed under the ...
-License.
-See the `LICENSE` file for more details.
+This project is not licensed.
+All rights are reserved by the author, CodeGeek01.
+You may not use, modify, or distribute this code without explicit permission.

 ---